The Advisory System

 The County College Travel Award

 Applications may be made by undergraduate members of The County College for travel grants to undertake trips in the Easter and Summer vacations.
 Grants are awarded for voluntary activities that benefit your academic studies.
-Limited amounts are also available for those participating in a LUSU Overseas Programme.
+Funding is also available for those participating in a LUSU Overseas Programme.

 To apply for either award download the relevant guidance and application form below: